 Programmable power supplies from ETPS can recreate almost any operating condition, so that any issues are identified and fixed during the R&D process.
 Scenarios such as brownouts can be created using EAC-S or EAC-3S AC sources.
 The linear units have common waveforms pre-installed, with the ability to edit V and I parameters.
 Output frequencies up to 2kHz are possible.

-Real world DC voltage drops within fractions of a second can be simulated using the LAB-TC.
+Real world DC voltage drops within fractions of a second can be simulated using the G5-SOURCE.
 The fast dynamics of the unit, combined with an embedded function generator, allow virtually any DC waveform to be created.
 This is particularly useful when testing electronic landing gear.

-Complex DC waveforms can be implemented via the LAB-TC's embedded function generator.
+Complex DC waveforms can be implemented via the G5-SOURCE's embedded function generator.
 Voltage/current and voltage/power relationships can be programmed against time.
 Parametric programming is also possible, where instead of the time axis an input variable (VIN, IIN or PIN) can be selected.

 Lifetime Testing of Components